 It was then named Lightwood Plantation.
 Lightwood only had daughters, and one of the daughters married Edward Parker.
 The Parkers trade was indigo, and then cotton at the end of the 1700’s when cotton came to the Sea Islands.
 It was a successful plantation.
 They sold current day McLeod Plantation, and then bought Old Towne, which is current day Charlestowne Landing.

 The first McLeod of that line was not a Presbyterian pastor named Joh McLeod, but a John McLeod from Inverness, Scotland, who was a Jacobite soldier captured after the seige of Preston, Lancashire.
 He was transported to South Carolina on the WAKEFIELD, Master Thomas BECK.
 21 April 1716.
 His son Eneas/Enos McLeod had a son named Robert, whose son, William Wallace McLeod, b 1820 on Edisto Island, and according to Doug Bostick, he was a rice planter in Ravenel when the Plantation was acquired.
 The legend is that the Plantation was bought for him as a wedding present by his bride’s father, Winborn Lawton.
+(My research says that he inherited the land on Edisto, around Ravenel, from his older brother, John McLeod, who inherited it from his father Robert, who either bought it or inherited it from his father Aeneas McLeod, who inherited lands in Prince Williams Parish from his mother, Margaret Johnston McLeod Tobias.)
 It is known that he purchased the Ft.
 Johnson Estates for McLeod’s half brother, Josiah McLeod, as a wedding gift when he married one of Laughton’s (my note: Lawton) other daughters.
-William Wallace McLeod acquired the plantation in the 1851, which was then 914 avred and 779 acres of marsh.
+William Wallace McLeod acquired the plantation in the 1851, which was then 914 acres and 779 acres of marsh.
 The slave cabins preceded him.
 They were built by Edward Lightwood around 1790, along with the laundry building, and the kitchen building.
 McLeod built what we know as the main house, carriage house, the barn, and the cotton gin buildings.
 The property also has a 4 seater privy.
 William Wallace McLeod enlisted in the Charleston Light Dragoons when the War Between the States broke out.
 Initially his family stayed at the Plantation, his wife had already passed away by then, and the care of the Plantation and his children were left to his bachelor uncle, John McLeod.
 In 1862 the commanding officer of all of James Island Confederate forces signed an order that James Island had to be fully evacuated, and that every plantation owner could leave behind two slaves, one male, and one female, to take care of the property.
 William Wallace McLeod chose Steven and Harriett Forrest to take care of the Plantation.

 The Forrest family lived on the property until the 1980’s.
 The McLeod children are sent to Greenwood, South Carolina.
 William Wallace McLeod was wounded several times during the war, but did survive the war.
 After the end of the war, McLeod started his journey home.
 Before the war, the McLeod’s removed all the furniture from the Plantation, and sent it to a friend’s plantation on the Ashley River.
 That plantation burned and all the furniture were lost.
 Before McLeod left for the war, he buried all his silver and fine wine collection at the bottom of his dairy barn, but during a bad storm it was washed out and ruined.
 He buried all his fine china under the house, but lost it when the Plantation was occupied.
 He also could have buried his money on the property, but that was never recovered.